Limited financial assistance is available for selected camps. Please see camp webpages for more information.

 Dr. Barbara Bashaw, director

-The Mason Gross School of the Arts Summer Dance Conservatory is an intensive, pre-college program for experienced dancers ages 15 to 18 who seek to build artistic acuity and technical endurance while gaining information about pursuing a career in dance through college study.
-Students attend daily ballet and modern technique classes, and conference with staff on learning goals and career aspirations.
-Dancers work in intimate repertory groups with professional choreographers, and create their own choreography which is performed in two, fully produced, end-of-session showcases.
-Students attend a variety of dance workshops, a master class with American Ballet Theatre,and a NYC performance.
-Qualified students should express an interest in the professional field of dance and submit an application, recommendation, and video audition.
+Rutgers Junior and Senior Dance Conservatories are intensive, precollege programs for experienced dancers who seek to build artistic acuity and technical endurance while learning about pursuing college study as they work toward a career in dance.
+Students attend ballet and modern technique classes and meet with staff on learning goals and career aspirations.
+Dancers work in intimate repertory groups with professional choreographers and create their own choreography, which is performed in two fully produced, end-of-session showcases.
+Prospective participants must complete an online application, an audition (video or live),and have their primary dance instructor complete an online recommendation form.

 Fill your child’s summer days with music, dance, theater and visual arts!
 Between the hours of 9 a.m. and 4:30 p.m., children develop their imaginations and skills through drawing, painting, collage, movement, music, improvisational theater, creative dramatics, and playwriting.
 Classes are taught by professional musicians and artists from Rutgers University’s Mason Gross School of the Arts and Youth Stages.
 Each week’s offerings are unique, so children may participate in one or both weeks.
 Camp weeks end with showcases, giving students the opportunity to perform for their families.
 No prior experience needed.
 Before and aftercare are available for an additional charge.